taraokelly/Artificial-Intelligence-Assignment/README.md

 ## Additional Features

 + ~~Calculation suggestion.~~ Not accurate.
++ ~~Optimized to end when satisfied with key.~~ Any optimizations I considered were fairly hacky.
+I decided to fully iterate through the loops to heighten the chance of getting the ciphertext decrypted correctly, at the expense of reducing the time of the loop.
 + Input and file validation - adding to the robustness of the application.
 + Object Oriented Design ([UML](#uml-diagram)):
   + Cipher breaker factory.